Work and Travel in the U.S.

 Volunteer with Greenheart

-We blend service learning and volunteerism into all of our programs, creating a community of compassionate and conscious global citizens.
-We provide you with volunteer opportunities and even award active volunteers with up to $1,000 in grant money to be used for a service project in your home country.
+Greenheart blends service learning and volunteerism into all of our programs, creating a community of compassionate and conscious global citizens.
+We provide you with volunteer opportunities and even award active volunteers with up to $2,000 in Greenheart Global Impact Grant money to be used for a service project in your home country.

 You can also log your volunteer hours and connect with other participants in our online community during and after your program.